optuna/optuna-dashboard/docs/tutorials/hitl.rst

         )
         save_note(trial, note)

-In the suggest_and_generate_image function, a new Trial is obtained and new hyperparameters are suggested for that Trial.
+In the ``suggest_and_generate_image`` function, a new Trial is obtained and new hyperparameters are suggested for that Trial.
 Based on those hyperparameters, an RGB image is generated as an artifact.
 The generated image is then uploaded to the Artifact Storage of the Optuna Dashboard, and the image is also displayed in the Dashboard's Note.
-For more information on how to use the Note feature, please refer to the API Reference.
+For more information on how to use the Note feature, please refer to the API Reference of :func:`~optuna_dashboard.save_note`.

 .. code-block:: python
     :linenos: